BlkPingu/SurveyFrontend/README.md

 Utilizes JWT based on Session-IDs as a rather basic security mechanism and prevents duplicate users.

+## Questions

+The location of the questions is `/src/questions.json`.

 ## How to get started

 1. Clone Repo